Blog

 1. Take Breaks Every 30 minutes

-All the experts recommend that taking breaks, especially active work breaks, are effective ways of minimizing the damage done from sitting for too long on at frequent basis.
-There is not enough research currently to guarantee how much sitting is acceptable, however many healthcare professionals reckon advocate taking a break from sitting every 30 minutes as a general rule to stretch or walk around.
+All the experts recommend that taking breaks, especially active work breaks, are effective ways of minimizing the damage done from sitting for too long on a frequent basis.
+There is not enough research currently to guarantee how much sitting is acceptable, however, many healthcare professionals advocate taking a break from sitting every 30 minutes as a general rule to stretch or walk around.
 This is commonly referred to as a microbreak.

 Whether in the office or at home, find ways to remember to take those microbreaks every 30 minutes.
-It helps increase productivity therefore it's important to give yourself some mental rest every few hours before resuming back to work with renewed energy.
-This could be through setting alarms or finding products such as the Seat Guard - Microbreaks - a technical intelligent device that has won The Best Invention Award by The International Invention Innovation Competition in Canada, iCAN - Toronto, Canada.
-This user-friendly device does not require any installations or programming.
-It is pre-installed to vibrate every 30 minutes to prevent prolonged sitting by reminding the user to take a break and move around for a minimum of 2 minutes.
+It helps increase productivity and therefore it is important to give yourself some mental rest every few hours before resuming back to work with renewed energy.
+This could be through setting alarms or finding products such as the seatguard that remind you to take multiple short breaks from prolonged sitting.

 Stretching and rotating your joints can help immensely to keep your blood flow moving, helping to detract from many of the problems associated with prolonged sitting.
 Before you sit down at your chair, try to stretch, rotate or warm up the areas of the body that will be affected, such as the hips, thighs, ankles, elbows, shoulders, neck and wrists.